 (402) 435-3223 Office | (402) 435-4239 Fax | email@example.com

-Mark is the Chief Executive Officer and President of Scudder Law Firm.
+Mark is the Chief Executive Officer of Scudder Law Firm.
 Mark represents publicly traded and privately held companies in a wide range of strategic issues and transactions, including public and private securities offerings, mergers and acquisitions, corporate law and governance, and stockholder communications.

 Mark regularly advises clients in their most important business issues and transactions.
 His experience includes: